Advertiser Disclosure

 Table of Contents

-Why Do You Need A Restaurant Merchant Account?
+Why Do You Need Restaurant Payment Processing?

 When you consider the costs of credit card processing — transaction fees, POS equipment, etc. — you might be tempted to just operate as a cash-only business instead.
 While you can save money this way, there are substantial downsides.

 For one thing, cash isn’t the preferred payment method for most restaurant-goers.
-The 2021 Diary of Consumer Payment Choice by the Federal Reserve Bank of San Francisco found that just 19% of people in 2021 preferred to pay with cash, down from 27% in 2016.
-The COVID-19 pandemic got many people out of the habit of handling cash.
+The 2022 Diary of Consumer Payment Choice by the Federal Reserve Bank of Atlanta found that just one in five consumers in 2021 preferred to pay with cash, down from 27% in 2016.

 What Is A Restaurant Merchant Account?

 A restaurant merchant account is simply a merchant account tailored to the needs of food service businesses.
 While some payment processors offer a one-size-fits-all approach to merchant accounts, a processor that offers specialized restaurant credit card processing will have advanced features to help manage tips and other tasks that retailers don’t have to deal with.
-They may offer online ordering as well, either through in-house add-ons or third-party integrations.

-The 4 Best Restaurant Credit Card Processing Companies
+The 5 Best Restaurant Payment Processing Companies

 When researching the best restaurant payment processing providers, we took into account each company’s reputation, pricing, and customer support to determine the best matches for the foodservice industry.
 Here’s a rundown of the best merchant services for restaurants.